Homodyne Measurement of a Non-Hermitian Qubit Undergoing Fluorescence: Hybrid Measurement Setup of the Three-Level System

-where $U$ is the unitary evolution operator of the system and the subscript $H$ or $J$ corresponds to the homodyne or jump measurement, respectively.
+where $U$ is the unitary evolution operator of the system and the subscript $h$ or $J$ corresponds to the homodyne or jump measurement, respectively.

 A single measurement trajectory can be obtained by updating the state at every interval $dt$ up to some total measurement time $T$.
 Each trajectory corresponds to a pure state.
 An example of such trajectories is shown in Fig.\ref{fig:three_level_full}.
 We consider the $\ket{f}$ and $\ket{e}$ states to be coherently driven such that $U = \exp(-i \omega (|f><e| + |e><f|)dt)$.
 As seen from the figure, when no jump from $\ket{e}$ to $\ket{g}$ occurs, the system stochastically oscillates between the $\ket{f}$ and $\ket{e}$ states, and as soon as a jump from $\ket{e}$ to $\ket{g}$ is registered, the trajectory collapses into the ground state and remains there until the end of the measurement time.
 By averaging over many such trajectories, an ensemble-averaged dynamics of the system can be obtained, which corresponds to a mixed state.

-To validate the hybrid detector protocol, we compare the average dynamics obtained from the trajectory ensemble with those obtained from the Lindblad master equation (see Appendix \ref{appendix A}).
-We plot the second excited state probability $\rho_{ff}(t)$, the first excited state probability $\rho_{ee}(t)$, and the ground state probability $\rho_{gg}(t)$ of the average dynamics from both approaches in Fig.\ref{fig:three_level_full}(d), where the probabilities match excellently.
+To validate the hybrid detector protocol, we compare the average dynamics obtained from the trajectory ensemble with those obtained from the Lindblad master equation.

+Here, we have taken $ \bar\rho(t)$ to be the Liouvillian average.
+We plot the average dynamics of second excited state probability $\rho_{ff}(t)$, the first excited state probability $\rho_{ee}(t)$, and the ground state probability $\rho_{gg}(t)$ from both approaches in Fig.\ref{fig:three_level_full}(d), where the probabilities match excellently.

-In the experiment Ref.~\cite{naghiloo2019,PhysRevLett.127.140504}, the measurement of the $\ket{e}$ and $\ket{f}$ postselected manifold is realized by performing a homodyne measurement of the signal emitted from the three-level system using a Josephson parametric amplifier.
+In the experiment Ref.~\cite{naghiloo2019,Chen2021}, the measurement of the $\ket{e}$ and $\ket{f}$ postselected manifold is realized by performing a homodyne measurement of the signal emitted from the three-level system using a Josephson parametric amplifier.
 The homodyne measurement detects the system-state-dependent shift of the cavity frequency and thereby determines the state of the system.

 From this measurement, only the outcomes that remain in the $\ket{e}$ and $\ket{f}$ manifold are considered for analysis.
 The two measurement schemes discussed above illustrate different unraveling models of the measurement trajectories of the three-level system.
 These unravelings yield the same average dynamics as obtained in a typical experimental measurement.
 When quantum jumps to the ground state are postselected and removed from the analysis, the resulting dynamics correspond to a non-Hermitian qubit.